 “Come and immerse yourself in the atmosphere, with fine food and wine as well,” The Good Time Group’s Mr Walsh tells us.
-“We’re known for our cocktail offerings, but we’ve taken the food up a couple of notches as well,” he said.
+“We’re known for our cocktail offerings, but we’ve taken the food up a couple of notches as well,” he says.

 “Miss Moneypenny’s is all about fine dining quality without the fuss.
 We had been looking for the right location and we’re really happy to be here.
 Now our focus is on delivering expectations.”

-“Broadbeach has always been a food and beverage destination,” he said, adding that while the past couple of years had proved a test to some restaurants, he believed that new openings would drive more traffic to the area.
+“Broadbeach has always been a food and beverage destination,” he says, adding that while the past couple of years had proved a test to some restaurants, he believes that new openings will drive more traffic to the area.

 The stylish 200-seat restaurant, created by Sydney-based Paul Kelly Design, is classic and timeless, earthy tones of tan and grey offsetting the warmth of timber.
 Emerald blue couches bring a splash of colour, a striking bar spans one side wall, the open kitchen at the back shows off the chefs at work, with the other two sides of the restaurant open to gardens and an alfresco area for dining in the sun.
 What the venue achieves is ‘capital city elegance meets Gold Coast chic’.